mell62/mell62/README.md

 # Hey there! 👋

-👨‍🎓 I'm Mridhul, I'm currently a fourth year student pursuing bachelor's degree in Computer Science & Engineering.
+<font size = "3">👨‍🎓 I'm Mridhul, I'm currently a fourth year student pursuing bachelor's degree in Computer Science & Engineering. </font>

-🎮 I really enjoy coding.
+🕮 I really enjoy coding.
 I recently discovered an interest in **Front End Web Development** and I enjoy learning and building web development projects whenever I have free time from college activities.

-🗃️ Outside learning, I also enjoy doing workout everyday and listening to music.
+🎮 Outside learning, I also enjoy doing workout everyday and listening to music.
 I also know a bit of guitar and I enjoy challenging my friends to a game of Chess.

 # Languages and Tools I Know or Use ⚒️